webplatform/docs/concepts/general_programming/How_does_a_computer_work/index.md

 | 1
 | 0
 |}
 So, those are the basic logic operations.
-Of course, Boole developed logic algebra, so we can't leave it at simple operations, can we?
+Of course, Boole developed logic algebra, so we cannot leave it at simple operations, can we?
 However, everything else can be represented as a combination of these simple operations.
 Just as multiplication can be derived from addition and exponents can be derived from multiplication, so more complex Boolean logic operations can be derived from simple logic operations.
 Here are some slightly more complex logic operations: <code>NAND</code>, <code>NOR</code>, and <code>XNOR</code>.
 All of these operations are the result of a simple operation passed through the <code>NOT</code> operation, i.e., inverted.
 {| summary="Truth table for NAND operation" style="white-space: nowrap; width: 1%"
 |+ <code>NAND</code> Truth Table
 |-